gt-crnch-rg/read-the-docs/docs/general/using-slurm.rst

       Command=/bin/sh
       WorkDir=/nethome/gburdell3

-We can see here that the default number of CPUs is 2, rather than 1 because of Hyperthreading (2 hardware threads per physical core), and 1GB of memory.
+We can see here that the default number of CPUs is 2, rather than 1 because of Hyperthreading (2 hardware threads per physical core), and 1 GB of memory.
 An important note is that SLURM relies on Cgroups to limit allocation to use only available resources.
 When an allocation attempts to use more memory than it is allocated, in this case 1GB, the session will be terminated.
 Therefore, specifying the required amount of memory is needed when allocating a node by passing ``--mem=4G`` along with ``salloc``. ``salloc --mem=0`` gives the maximum available memory within the node to the session.
 This is required